 The Woodswise are the ones to thank for this.
 Every year in early autumn, the Woodswise trek into the woods and paint the sides of the trees with runes meant to prevent the more malicious spirits from haunting the trails.
 Curiously, the runes only seem to function when grown in moss.

-The Woodswise search through the woods early Saturday morning and collect tagged moss items, turning them in to logistics.
-At noon, the moss will be returned to the players along with instructions and necessary ingredients for creating moss paint.
-The Woodswise create this paint and proceed to paint the rune for safe travels (RAIDHO) on the non trail facing side of trees within the forest.
+The Woodswise search through the woods early Saturday morning and collect tagged moss items of which there are 12, turning them in directly to logistics at by 5pm where they will be exchanged for tree safe paint.
+The Woodswise proceed to paint the rune for safe travels (RAIDHO) on the non trail facing side of trees within the forest.
+At least 10 moss and trees must be painted for success.

-Components: Collect tagged moss items, see logistics for paint
+Components: Collect tagged moss items located near trees in the woods, see logistics for paint

 Reward: Forestry +1 bounty

-Failure : A forest spirit hunts Woodswise individuals until placated with a sacrifice.
+Failure : Forestry -1 bounty.
+Additionally a forest spirit hunts Woodswise individuals until placated with a sacrifice

 Late Autumn - Ysngrath the Forest Killer